 ULIO THE ADJUTANT GENERAL=

-Not long after receiving the telegram, they received a letter that said:
+Not long after receiving the telegram, they received a letter from the War Department.

 The Provost Marshal General directs me to inform you that you may communicate with your son, postage free, by following the inclosed instructions: